wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 31 So that the fort was defended by only a handful of men , commanded by the gallant Lawrence.

-32 And the names of the vessels of the king , tha£ assailed the fort , were the Hermes , the Charon , and the Sophie , besides other fighting vessels ; which opened their fires upon the strong hold.
+32 And the names of the vessels of the king , that assailed the fort , were the Hermes , the Charon , and the Sophie , besides other fighting vessels ; which opened their fires upon the strong hold.

-33 Nevertheless , Lawrence was not dismayed , although Woodbine , the white savage , came in his rear , with one of the destroying engines and a howitzer , an instrument of Satan , and about two hundred savages.
+33 Nevertheless , Lawrence was not dismayed , although Woodbine ,* the white savage , came in his rear , with one of the destroying engines and a howitzer , an instrument of Satan , and about two hundred savages.

+* The celebrated Capt.
+Woodbine , of the British navy.

 34 So when Lawrence let his engines of death loose upon them , and had showered the whizzing balls amongst them , for about the space of three hours , they fled.

 35 And the slaughter on board the ships was dreadful ; and about three hundred of the men of Britain were slain , and the Hermes was blown out of the water into the air with an awful noise.

-36 The loss of the people of Columbia that day was four slam and five maimed.
+36 The loss of the people of Columbia that day was four slain and five maimed.

 37 About this time a band of sea-robbers and pirates , who had established themselves upon the island of Barrataria , were committing great wickedness and depredations ; and were ready to assist the men of Britain.

-38 But a valiant man , called Daniel , sir-named Patterson , went against them with his small fighting vessels , and scattered them abroad , and took their vessels , and destroyed their petty establishment of sea-robbery.
+38 But a valiant man , called Daniel , sir-named Patterson , went against them with his small fighting vessels ,* and scattered them abroad , and took their vessels , and destroyed their petty establishment of sea-robbery.

+* Gun-boats.

 39 Now it came to pass , when Jackson heard that Pensacola , the capital of West-Florida , had become a resting-place for the enemies of Columbia ; and that the men of Britain occupied the place ,- and had built them a strong hold therein :